Seven killed including child after Russia fires at evacuation convoy, Ukraine says

 The Russian bombardment, which Moscow calls a special operation, has trapped thousands of people in besieged cities and sent 2.5 million Ukrainians fleeing to neighbouring countries.

-Ukraine’s president Volodymyr Zelenskiy said earlier on Saturday that the conflict meant some small Ukrainian towns no longer existed.
+Ukraine’s president Volodymyr Zelensky said earlier on Saturday that the conflict meant some small Ukrainian towns no longer existed.

+Speaking at a news briefing, the leader said about 1,300 Ukrainian troops had been killed so far as he urged the West to get more involved in peace negotiations.

+He said negotiating teams from Kyiv and Moscow had started discussing concrete topics rather than exchanging ultimatums.

 Register for free to continue reading